HOW I GOT HERE

 Right, so it goes like this...

 I’m Malaysian Indian, brought up around black people while hustling in a white man’s world.
 It was always going to be messy.
-On top of that, I’ve grown up in Newham.
-The poorest borough in London.
+On top of that, I’ve grown up in Newham, East London.
 A great place to start 😎

 During primary school at parents evenings, my teachers would say the same thing every term: “Reuben's a bright boy, but he just plays around too much".
 In secondary school, I kept getting detention for ‘having too much fun’.
 In college, I’d receive a bollocking for making others have too much fun.
 So I made sure uni was different.
 I didn’t turn up for much as I was out having fun.
 Somehow though, I passed.
 In 2001 I bagged a Foundations of Engineering degree at Brunel University, then graduated with a BSc in Multimedia Technology at the University of Greenwich in 2004 😅